amirfefer/blueprints-dev-blog/README.md

 ### 4. Expose HTTP connection

-To allow HTTP connection in our GCP instance, log in to your GCP console -> VM Instances -> Edit your new instance -> Enable Allow HTTP traffic under **Network interfaces** section.
+To allow HTTP connection to our GCP instance, log in to your GCP console -> VM Instances -> Edit your new instance -> Enable Allow HTTP traffic under **Network interfaces** section.

 And that's it! your new Apache server is running with your custom RHEL image!